kaankarakose/texture/README.md

 ## Overview

 Texture Adventure is an interactive web-based game developed during the ByBorg Hackathon 2025 in just 24 hours.
 The game combines visual puzzles with conversational AI to create an engaging educational experience.
-Thanks to our team member.

 ## Game Concept